fractastical/ar/README.md

 Just call `./arc` and you'll get a REPL.

-If you would like to run all the unit tests in the `tests/` subdirectory, just call `./run-tests | less`
+If you would like to run all the unit tests in the `tests/` subdirectory, just call `./arc run-tests | less`

 Details